State Electricity Commission of Victoria: Other responsibilities

+Shell company (1994–2023)

-The SECV continues as a much-diminished state-owned entity, run by an executive committee.
+The SECV continued as a much-diminished state-owned entity, run by an executive committee.
 It held indentures for debts owed to it by brown coal gasification company, HRL Limited, and remained the electricity supplier for the Portland aluminium smelter, under the name Vicpower Trading.
 It was also the electricity supplier to the Point Henry aluminium smelter, although that facility was closed in July 2016.

 Currently, the Essential Services Commission of Victoria is responsible for the regulation of retail electricity distributors, and the Australian Energy Regulator is responsible for regulating distribution, transmission and the wholesale electricity market.

-Successors
+Successor electricity distributors in Victoria

-After privatisation, the retail electricity distribution companies were:
+After the 1990s privatisation, the retail electricity distribution companies were: